MartinMReed/libffbb/README.md

 # License

-While FFmpeg is either LGPL-v2.1 or GPL depending on how it is built, libffcamapi uses Apache License, Version 2.0.
+While FFmpeg is either LGPL-v2.1 or GPL depending on how it is built, libffbb uses Apache License, Version 2.0.